 Hill Top Farm lies within the North York Moors National Park, just four miles north of the town of Kirkbymoorside.
-The farm has only 100 acres of land and a right to keep sheep on Common land.
-It produces organic lamb and about 20 acres of cereals (milling-wheat, barley or rye), which have been grown intermittently since 1975.
-After a good harvest in 2005, we decided to try milling our own organically grown wheat with an 80 year old wood framed mill, using Derbyshire grit stones.
-We soon found ourselves sourcing grain from other organic farms in North and East Yorkshire and then eventually discovered the very special Astrier mills (see below).
-Thanks to these, we are able to mill and distribute the best quality flours in what we hope, is an environmentally friendly and socially responsible way.
+The farm has just 100 acres of land with ‘rights of common’ to keep sheep on adjacent moorland.
+Today it produces organic lamb and around 20 acres of cereals - milling-wheat and rye - which have been grown intermittently since 1975.
+After harvest in 2005, we decided to mill our own organically grown wheat with an 80 year old wood-framed ‘feed’ mill, fitted with Derbyshire grit stones.
+After discovering the very special Astrier mills (see below), we soon found ourselves sourcing grain from other organic farms in North and East Yorkshire.
+Thanks to these, we are now able to mill and distribute the best quality flours in what we hope is an environmentally friendly and socially responsible way.
 By milling local produce we minimise food miles, reduce transport costs, and create a mutually beneficial trading network between farmers, millers, bakers and customers.
 The enterprise is entirely organic (see Yorkshire Post article in Latest News).

-Today, we run four updated, yet essentially traditional mills, which in 2005, were the first of their kind to be introduced to this country.
-These were designed in France by the two brothers André and Pierre Astrié, who were engineers and thinkers.
-As well as insisting on organically grown grain for their mills, they would also say that ‘Good bread should always be at the centre of community life’.
-Determined to succeed in milling the best possible flours, they are now celebrated by many artisan bakers right across France, and increasingly, the UK.
-Our particular mills were built for us on licence by “Aster” of Brittany, who have adopted all the Astrié brothers principals and working beliefs.
+Today, we run four newly conceived, yet essentially traditional mills, which were the first of their kind to be introduced to this country in 2005.
+They were designed in France by André and Pierre Astrié, who were both engineers and thinkers.
+As well as insisting on organically grown grain for their mills, they believed that ‘good bread should always be at the centre of community life’.
+Determined to see grain milled locally to the highest standards, the brothers are now celebrated throughout France - and increasingly, the UK - by countless artisan bakers.
+Our mills were built for us on licence by ‘Aster’ of Brittany, who adopted all the Astrié brothers' principles and working beliefs.

 The Astrié mills have several unique features:

-3. Our grain is first cleaned, using a traditional aspirated seed cleaner that removes the dust, chaff and other light material whilst separating grains by size through a series of reciprocating sieves.
-Further separation into lighter and heavier fractions (e.g. for the wholemeal flours) can then be achieved by using our gravity table.
-We currently mill 6 tons of grain a week, which is enough to keep about 10,000 people comfortably supplied with flour.
+3. Our grain is first cleaned, using a traditional aspirated seed cleaner that removes the dust, chaff and other light material, while separating grains by size through a series of reciprocating sieves.
+Further separation into lighter and heavier fractions - e.g. for the wholemeal flours - can then be achieved by using our large gravity table.

 For all orders, please enquire at email@example.com Or you can telephone us on 01751 417351 or 01751 417799